 Jon Whiteley, who played the boy Robbie, was amazing.
 The rapport between him and Bogarde’s character Chris Lloyd was done exceptionally well.
 Whiteley was cast after a friend of director Crichton heard him reciting "The Owl and the Pussycat" on the radio on a program called “The Children's Hour” and recommended him.
 Crichton called him in for a screen test.

 Dirk Bogarde’s actual name was Derek Jules Gaspard Ulric Niven van den Bogaerde.
-He wrote seven autobiographies.
-He was officially knighted by the Queen on February 13, 1992.
+He wrote seven autobiographies and was officially knighted by the Queen on February 13, 1992.